Treatments

 It’s thought that celebrity cosmetic dermatologist Paul Jarrod Frank coined the term after spotting that the faces of Hollywood stars had become distorted while using the drugs.

-There’s so much misinformation around these newer weight loss drugs that it can all feel a little scary and overwhelming.
+There’s so much misinformation around these newer weight loss drugs—from ‘Ozempic face’ to reports of 'Ozempic mouth'—that it can all feel a little scary and overwhelming.
 So, if you’re interested in trying them but are concerned about the side effects, we’ve got you.
 Let’s explore the truth behind this so-called phenomenon.

 ‘Ozempic face’ symptoms